ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/master-engine-flow/Input Processing Architecture Diagram Flow.md

 - PlayerController::ProcessPlayerInput

-  - PlayerController::BuildInputStack() =&gt; Adds InputComponents in a stack that defines priority of what components get access to inputs first.
+  - PlayerController::BuildInputStack() => Adds InputComponents in a stack that defines priority of what components get access to inputs first.
 Order from lowest priority to highest:

     - ControlledPawn (if input enabled)